Ahmad-Slmn/Template-1/README.md

 # Template1
-I Do This Template With Porgrammer Osama Elzero
+I Did This Template With The Porgrammer Osama Elzero